Country life movement

 The country life movement was an early 20th century American social movement which sought to improve the living conditions of America's rural residents.
+It was sponsored by President Theodore Roosevelt and led by Professor Liberty Hyde Bailey.
 The movement focused on preserving traditional rural lifestyles while addressing poor living conditions and social problems within rural communities.
 Despite the movement's rural focus, many of its adherents were urbanites who sought to bring progressive changes and technological improvements to rural areas.
 The main goal was to improve education, with the professionally-run consolidated school replacing the many family-run one-room schools.
 The movement had little success in changing rural ways of life; its principal successes were the promotion of agricultural extension programs and the development of national organizations to improve rural living.

 Philosophy

 The country life movement's adherents largely fell into three schools of thought.
 The first group was mainly composed of urban agrarians who wished to improve rural living conditions in order to prevent farmers from flocking to cities and abandoning rural lifestyles.
 This philosophy held that rural lifestyles espoused certain moral values which were a positive influence on urbanites.
 Historian William Bowers has described this philosophy as contradictory, as these reformers sought to preserve a rural past while adding elements of urban life to rural lifestyles.

 A second segment of country-lifers sought to improve what they saw as declining rural living conditions by introducing progressive ideals to rural life.
 This group attempted to institute successful urban social reforms in rural areas.
 These reforms were partially designed to improve the efficiency of American agriculture; the reformers feared that a degenerate rural population would not provide sufficient food for urbanites.
 The main two goals of this segment of reformers involved reforming rural schools and rural churches, which they saw as lagging behind their urban counterparts.

 The third group affiliated with the movement consisted of farmers who sought to bring technological progress to their profession.
 This group promoted agricultural extension and attempted to bring industrial reforms to American farms.
 In addition, they promoted the idea that farmers should adopt business practices in their profession.